 Many people are unaware of the process that transforms a cow into a steak or a pig into a pork chop and are happy to keep it that way.
 Others are very concerned about this process and wonder whether it should even continue at all.

-In the days when families grew and harvested their own animals, things were simpler.
-People knew where their meat came from because most of the time it came from their own backyards.
-They knew how it arrived on their dinner tables because it was probably brought there by a friend or family member.
+Not long ago, families grew and harvested their own animals.
+People knew where their meat came from because most of the time it was from their own backyards.
 But as the U.S. population moved from the country into cities, the process of obtaining meat became much more complicated and people began to worry more and more about two things: the safety of their food and the treatment of the animals it had come from.

 In the early 1900s, trains were used to transport animals from farms in the country to slaughterhouses in cities, where populations were large and the demand for meat was high.
 Large, centralized meat-packing plants were built near railway stations to make it easier for food animals travelling by train to reach the slaughterhouses.
-These plants were a new concept, and not regulated by the government, which meant that the owners and workers were free to do whatever they wanted in order to increase their profits.
-Often, the practices they used were cruel to the animals they processed and produced food that was unsafe for people to eat.
+These plants were a new concept, and not regulated by the government.
+This meant the owners and workers were free to do whatever they wanted in order to increase their profits.
+Often, the practices they used were cruel to the animals and the food they produced was unsafe for people to eat.

 In 1906, a man named Upton Sinclair published a book called The Jungle.
 This book, written about the working conditions of immigrants in America, revealed the darker side of the meat-packing industry to the general public.

 President Roosevelt sent people to investigate Sinclair’s reports and found that the conditions were as bad as Sinclair had said.
 In response, a new series of laws were passed.
-The Meat Inspection Act of 1906 required the inspection of food animals both before and after slaughter, and the act addressed many of the public’s concerns about the safety of their meat.
+The Meat Inspection Act of 1906 required the inspection of food animals both before and after slaughter.
+The act also addressed many of the public’s concerns about the safety of their meat.

 The Meat Inspection Act did not, however, adequately address the public’s concerns about the humane slaughter of animals.
 For over fifty years, this issue went unregulated.
 Then, in 1958, Congress passed the Humane Methods of Livestock Slaughter Act (HMSA).
 This law created guidelines that slaughterhouses needed to follow in order to remain in operation.